Mastering the Art of French Eating

 Ann Ma describes her experience traveling to a village in Southern France during summer vegetable harvest time.
 When gardens are bursting with ripe tomatoes, zucchini, green beans, white beans, fresh basil, and potatoes– what to do?

-They have the perfect solution in this small town.
+They have the perfect solution in this small Provençal village.
 Everyone gathers with their surplus produce to slice, dice, and make huge pots of brothy Soupe au Pistou to be shared with friends and family.
 It’s a real community event, and I imagine it’s much more fun than slaving away by yourself in a hot kitchen in July or August.

-Developing the Recipe
+Developing the Recipe for Soupe Au Pistou

 If you’re using leeks (rather than onions) in this recipe, go ahead and make a simple stock out of the green parts.
 Just slice the green parts of the leek, rinse well under cold water, then place them in a pot and cover with water.
 Bring to a boil, then turn heat to low and simmer for about 20-30 minutes.
 Strain out the leek greens and you are left with a light and flavorful broth to use in your Soupe Au Pistou!